the-sergiu/AnomalyDetection/README.md

 source myenv/bin/activate
 ```

-- Also make sure to install other potentially relevant packages after activating current environment.
+### 1.2.
+Also make sure to install other potentially relevant packages after activating current environment.
 ```py
 pip3 install wheel jupyter
 pip3 install --upgrade pip setuptools wheel
 ```

-- Now's the shaky part - we want to install a very specific Cuda Toolkit version, with a very specific PyTorch version.
+### 1.3.
+Now's the shaky part - we want to install a very specific Cuda Toolkit version, with a very specific PyTorch version.
 This can cause headaches - and a lot of frustration.
 According to the creators of the original repo, they run cuda 11.6 with PyTorch version 1.13.
-As such, we'll want to run something along the lines of:
+As such, assuming we are using Ubuntu 20.04, we'll want to run something along the lines of:
 ```bash
 # CUDA installation on Ubuntu - https://gist.github.com/ksopyla/bf74e8ce2683460d8de6e0dc389fc7f5
 #############